Amit-98/Amit-98/README.md

 <!-- Greeting -->
 # Hi 👋 there, I'm Amit Yadav!
 <!-- Introduction -->
-<p>I'm a passionate **Backend Developer** focused on building scalable and efficient server-side applications.
-Always exploring new technologies while maintaining rock-solid performance.💻</p>
+I'm a passionate **Backend Developer** focused on building scalable and efficient server-side applications.
+Always exploring new technologies while maintaining rock-solid performance.💻

 <!-- About Me -->
 ### 👨‍💻 About Me